Kraus–Weber test

 The Kraus–Weber test (or K–W test) is a fitness test devised in the 1940s by Hans Kraus and Sonja Weber of New York Presbyterian Hospital.
-The poor tests results of American children versus children from European countries gained attention in the 1950s from American media and the US Government.
+The poor tests results of American children versus children from European countries gained attention in the 1950s from American media, prompting the United States government to establish the Presidential Fitness Test within the following decades.

 Description of test

 The Kraus–Weber test has six simple exercises and takes 90 seconds to administer.